-Output data can be written in ascii files ($ln_flo_ascii = .TRUE$.).
+Output data can be written in ascii files (ln_flo_ascii=.true.
 In that case, output filename is trajec_float.

-Another possibility of writing format is Netcdf ($ln_flo_ascii = .FALSE$.).
-There are 2 possibilities:

-- if (key_iomput) is used, outputs are selected in iodef.xml.
+Another possiblity of writing format is Netcdf (ln_flo_ascii=.false.) with key_iomput and outputs selected in iodef.xml.
 Here it is an example of specification to put in files description section: